stjeanp/puppet_module_template/README.md

 ###Rakefile

 The Rakefile is ready to use as is.
 To run all tests, including syntax validation, linting, and rspec tests, just run "rake test".
+If you want to include syntax checking of hiera data, uncomment the relevant line and update the paths as needed.

 ##Manifests